Girl Gone Gourmet

 close-up shot of a muffin with a bite taken out of it.

-Fresh and bright orange muffins studded with tart cranberries is a delicious way to express your holiday good tidings this year.
-Cookies, cakes, and candy seem to always take center stage in the arena of Christmas baking, but what about breakfast and brunch?
+Fresh, bright orange muffins studded with tart cranberries are a delicious way to express your holiday good tidings this year.
+Cookies, cakes, and candy often seem to take center stage in the arena of Christmas baking, but what about breakfast and brunch?
 Don’t we all deserve a special Christmas treat at the start of the day?
-Of course we do!
+Of course, we do!

 ingredients for the muffins.